1jss/C9-gui/README.md

 - Mac .app packaging
 - To-Do example app
 - Font variant in input?
-- Selection is slow on large texts
-  - Binary search for clicked line
 - Input rerenders when added to layout
   - Only rerender lines that have changed
     - Compare newline list length with child element list length.
 If different, rerender.